Reddit and Elon Musk are sending GameStop to the moon. Soon, it'll crash

 See also: Why GameStop, BlackBerry stocks suddenly jumped, thanks to Reddit

-Discuss: Reddit and Elon Musk's GameStop stock rocket: This 'insane' 'Ponzi scheme' can't last
+Discuss: Reddit's AMC, GameStop stock go wild: This 'insane' 'Ponzi scheme' can't last

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.